Sunday, October 2006 - Steve Aronson

-Twenty years ago, who’d have imagined that Starbucks, a small Seattle-area coffee company, would take espresso mainstream with a roaster of coffee drinks that show how versatile a shot of this intense roast can be?
+Twenty years ago, who’d have imagined that Starbucks, a small Seattle-area coffee company, would take espresso mainstream with a roster of coffee drinks that show how versatile a shot of this intense roast can be?
 People would buy more coffee on the run than they make at home?
 Coffee would become a trendy, hip drink with teens and young professionals?
-New energy drinks, like Coca Cola Blaktm, would create a whole new market for coffee?
+New energy drinks, like Coca Cola Blak, would create a whole new market for coffee?
 The industry, once high-yield driven, would move towards the “best practices” of quality, health and environmental protection?
 Nestle, the world name associated with instant coffee, would become the inventor of the high-quality gourmet coffee pod?

 Twenty years ago the Berlin Wall and Communist-bloc countries were off limits to the world’s fine coffees.
 Today, they’re emerging markets.
 And what if the Chinese awaken to the flavor of coffee?
 On its own, the “sleeping giant” could consume 50 million bags – half the world’s production.